silentdiverchris/Archivist/README.md

 The script used to create the entities is below, it's a completely vanilla SSMS 'Create Script' output, no funny business.

-__There is no 'using' statement in here, so as not to tie the user down to having a database called Archivist.
-Make sure you target a specific schema in your connection string or it'll probably try to write this lot to master.__
+There is no 'using' statement in here, so as not to tie you down to having a database called Archivist.

+__Make sure you target a specific schema in your connection string or it'll probably try to execute this lot under master.__

 ```sql
 -- Straight script generation from SQL